Sunday, November 03, 2024

 Later, during the witch trials, the solution was mandated by the church and state to control the social effects of popular drug "abuse", much the same extreme way as Reagan, and Duterte handled it, when it began to infringe on the official version of reality.

 Not that the Official version of reality is a bad thing, It helps people get along and settles disputes (unless it causes a war).
-There was an American Indian culture (in Ohio?) around the 12th century that some say apparently fell apart at the same time as (because of) their state sanctioned (over)use of Bufotine, a narcotic derivative of some species of toad skins that causes hallucination.
+There was an American Indian culture (in Ohio?) around the 12th century that some say apparently fell apart at the same time as (because of) their state sanctioned (over)use of bufotenine, a narcotic derivative of some species of toad skins that causes hallucination.
 The chiefs used it and stopped caring about the people.

 Beer hasn't always been made with Hops and Barley.
 Sometimes poisonous plants like monkshood and henbane were added for alchemical or apothecary properties.
 Without FDA inspectors, toe of toad & eye of newt could likely have had regionally recognized pharmaceutical properties, though their use in Macbeth was recognizable for the implied innuendo by association with stupid, greedy and ignorant creatures.
 Vikings intentionally took Henbane concoctions to make them more fierce and immune to pain.
 Vikings also imported pharmacology from other countries too.
 Medicine has always been a big trade item.
 The legal definition of Rum, Pepper, and Cocaine changes by region and government, for example Portugal and Singapore promote opposite solutions to subjectivity: Portugal makes all drug use legal with social support to re-direct drug users toward objectivity.
 While Singapore gives the death penalty for the same thing (change or die druggie, not the state's responsibility).